livejs/dotjs2016/script-sam.md

 Any 3D models seen within modV will use THREE.js.

+*Added from the slide*: modV uses THREE.js for 3D models and complex 3D scenes.

 ## modV: GLSL

 *Added from the slide*: OpenGL Shader Language, GLSL for short, can process pixel data on the GPU extremely fast.